qcif/nextcloud-sync-cron/README.md

 repository](https://github.com/qcif/nextcloud-sync-cron), make it
 executable and put it somewhere where the _cron_ job can find it.

-For Arch Linux users, this is also available as a AUR package.
+For Arch Linux users, this is also available as the `nextcloud-sync-cron-git` AUR package.

 # Known limitations